What's happened

 Strategic Shift in Leadership

-- Market Competition: The Terran R rocket is positioned to compete directly with SpaceX's Falcon 9 and Falcon Heavy, indicating a serious challenge to established aerospace players.
+- Market Competition: The Terran R rocket is positioned to compete directly with SpaceX's Falcon 9 and Falcon Heavy, indicating a shift in the competitive landscape of the aerospace industry.

 What the papers say